Redland Whitewater Centre

 The Brisbane 2032 Olympic and Paralympic Games are predicted to deliver some $8.1 billion in economic and social benefits for Queensland and $17.6 billion nationally.

-A major boost for the Redland Whitewater Centre is the important partnerships between Council, the Queensland Government and professional emergency service providers whose future access for emergency training and education would help augment the long-term value of the facility.
+A major boost for the Redland Whitewater Centre is the important partnerships between Council, the Queensland Government and professional emergency service providers whose future access for emergency and resilience training and education would help augment the long-term value of the facility.

 Council also acknowledges its partners and key stakeholders including the International Canoe Federation, Paddle Australia and Paddle Queensland, who continue to work with us to progress the Olympic-standard Redland Whitewater Centre.